 - 3mm plywood measuring at least 110x110mm

-Start LightBurn and click on the 'Import' icon to import your SVG design file.
+Start LightBurn and click on the 'Import' icon at the top to import the SVG design file of the Spirograph.

 Once imported, your spirograph design file will appear on your workspace as shown below.